-We paid dividends on our Series B Preferred and our Series D Preferred in March 2011, totaling \$300,000 and in March 2012 totaling \$300,000.
-All of the outstanding shares of our Series B Preferred and Series D Preferred are owned by Jack E. Golsen, our Chairman of the Board and Chief Executive Officer, members of his immediate family (spouse and children), including Barry H. Golsen, our Vice Chairman and President, Steven J. Golsen, a Director and Chief Operating Officer of our Climate Control Business, entities owned by them and trusts for which they possess voting or dispositive power as trustee (together, the "Golsen Group").
+In March 2012, we paid dividends totaling \$300,000 on our Series B Preferred and our Series D Preferred, all of the outstanding shares of which are owned by Jack E. Golsen, our Chairman of the Board and Chief Executive Officer, members of his immediate family, including Barry H. Golsen, our Vice Chairman and President, Steven J. Golsen, a Director and Chief Operating Officer of our Climate Control Business, entities owned by them and trusts for which they possess voting or dispositive power as trustee (together, the "Golsen Group").
+In January 2013, we declared annual dividends totaling \$300,000 on such Series B Preferred and Series D Preferred, which were paid in April 2013.